Bahnhofstr. 29

 Our tip: Please make sure to check your train connection and the expected capacity before you start your journey.

-The main railway station, built in 1860 in the classicist style, is only about a 10-minute walk from the old town.
+The main railway station, built in 1860 in the classicist style, is only about 10 minutes' walk from the old town.
 Take Bahnhofsstraße and Ludwigstraße into the Old Town and turn right into Grabengasse.
 Via Carlonegasse you reach the cathedral square with the baroque cathedral shining from afar.

 Passau Cathedral was mentioned in documents as an episcopal church as early as 730.
 To this day, it is the seat of the bishop and the main church of the diocese of Passau.
 Almost completely destroyed in the city fire of 1662, the building was rebuilt in the Baroque style until 1693.
 Only the late Gothic eastern section was preserved.
 The baroque interior is considered to be the largest of its kind north of the Alps.
 The magnificent gilded pulpit from 1726 comes from Vienna.
 The more than 17,000 pipes of the world's largest cathedral organ are regularly used for concerts.
 From the beginning of May to the end of October, the organ is always played at noon.